polyphony-chat/docs/docs/Overviews/core.md

 - When sending a message with polyproto, you generate a signature for that messages' contents and attach this signature to the message you send to other servers.
-- Any user, at any point, can now take this signature and your identity certificate and cryptographically verify that it was, in fact, you who sent the message.
+- Any user, at any point, can now take this signature, your identity certificate and your home servers' public key and cryptographically verify that it was, in fact, you who sent the message, and that the message was not tampered with.
+To distribute the load of ID-Cert requests more evenly, it is always the duty of the server that the data exchange is happening on, to cache and hand out ID-Certs of users.

 This paragraph simplifies a lot of things and deliberately leaves out things like mandatory defense mechanisms against potentially even more foreign servers, for the sake of clarity.
 If you are interested about the